Skip to main content

 HPG axis dysregulation can initiate a cascade of metabolic disturbances that heighten cardiovascular vulnerability.

 In women, the decline in estrogen during perimenopause and menopause similarly alters metabolic homeostasis.
-Estrogen plays a protective role in by influencing lipid metabolism, endothelial function, and glucose regulation.
+Estrogen plays a protective role in cardiovascular health by influencing lipid metabolism, endothelial function, and glucose regulation.
 Estrogen deficiency can lead to adverse changes in lipid profiles (increased LDL cholesterol, decreased HDL cholesterol), increased insulin resistance, and a shift towards central adiposity.
 These changes collectively increase the risk of developing metabolic syndrome and subsequent cardiovascular events.

 Inflammation, Oxidative Stress, and Endothelial Dysfunction